Cloud-PG/interLink/README.md

 - SidecarURL -> the URL to allow InterLink to communicate with the Sidecar module (docker, slurm, etc).
 Do not specify port here
 - InterlinkPort -> the Interlink listening port.
 InterLink and VK will communicate over this port.
 - SidecarService -> the sidecar service.
 At the moment, it can be only "slurm" or "docker".
 According to the specified service, InterLink will automatically set the listening port to 4000 for Docker and 4001 for Slurm. set $SIDECARPORT environment variable to specify a custom one
+- SbatchPath -> path to your Slurm's sbatch binary
+- ScancelPath -> path to your Slurm's scancel binary
 - CommandPrefix -> here you can specify a prefix for the programmatically generated script (for the slurm plugin).
 Basically, if you want to run anything before the script itself, put it here.
 - Tsocks -> true or false values only.
 Enables or Disables the use of tsocks library to allow proxy networking.
 Only implemented for the Slurm sidecar at the moment.
 - TsocksPath -> path to your tsocks library.